nickjohnson13/Plant_FinanceSE/docs/tutorial.rst

     :end-before: # 3 ---

-We then print out the resulting cost values
+We then print out the resulting cost values:

 .. literalinclude:: examples/example.py
     :start-after: # 4 ---